jameskhblack/sdc_checker/readme.md

 # Import python scripts
 sys.path.append(r"<python_script_folder>") # Location of stata_to_df script folder
 sys.path.append(r"<python_script_folder>") # Location of sdc_checker script folder
-from stata_to_df import stata_to_df
-from sdc_checker import generate_data, generate_sdc
+sys.path.append(r"<python_library>") # Location of pydantic and any other requirements that are not installed import pydantic from stata_to_df import stata_to_df from sdc_checker import generate_data, generate_sdc end
-end